ShikharGhimire/PneumoniadetectioninXrayImages/README.md

 # PneumoniadetectioninXrayImages
-Detecting whether patients has pneumonia or not using X-ray images with the help of Convolutional Neural Networks.
+Detecting whether the patient has pneumonia or not using X-ray images with the help of Convolutional Neural Networks.

 Predicting single image X-ray is also included in the code section.